 You’re probably thinking, yeah great, but how do I do that.
 It’s not hard, honestly.
-You might have to get our of your comfort zone as they say and ask someone out to coffee or maybe starting commenting and sharing on their work.
+You might have to get out of your comfort zone as they say and ask someone out to coffee or maybe starting commenting and sharing their work.
 Then you can reach out for a reason you think up and connect.
 If you have a business, maybe you can help their business in some way and start a conversation.
 Get creative, try different things.
 The important part is to try.

 For example, Since I run a magazine, I offer to include someone in the magazine or be on our podcast show.
 From that point on we chat and they are in my network.
 We help each other on other projects, share connection and advice.
 I even have asked at least 20 people to have coffee with me to learn about managing a content calendar when I first started.
 Most said no, a few said yes.

-2: Deeper Relationships
+2: Build Deeper Relationships